mahvash-siavashpour/mahvash-siavashpour.github.io/index.md

 ## About Me

-I am a M.SC. student at the University of Alberta currently working on NLP, LLM reasoning and ML for Precision Health.
+I am a M.Sc. student at the University of Alberta.
+I am interested in LLM reasoning, Conditional Computation, Anytime Neural Networks and Precision Health.

 ## Education